mishpajz/RDRSS/README.md

 ## Usage
 Run `RDRSS.py` to add magnets from new entries in feed to real-debrid.
 For help run `RDRSS.py -h`.
-I recommend running this regularly, for example at startup, using cron job or Automator.
+It is recommended to run this regularly, for example at startup, using cron job or Automator.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details